Born 1988 in Beijing, Jingna lives and works in New York City.

 Deeply influenced by the Pre-Raphaelites and Japanese fantasy art, Jingna's childhood dream was to become a Gundam Wing pilot and live in space on a Stanford torus habitat.

-Jingna is currently teaching an online course, Artistic Portrait Photography, at Learn Squared.
+Jingna is currently teaching an online course, Artistic Portrait Photography, at Learn Squared, and running a Patreon, where she creates new contents for subscribers on a monthly basis.
 She is also producing the Motherland Chronicles artbook and working on her startup, a social platform for artists.
 In her free time, Jingna enjoys Go, Gundam, and reading.
 Her favorite authors are Hermann Hesse and Dorothy Dunnett.

 Follower Jingna on Facebook, Instagram, Twitter and Weibo.